Pied Piper of Hamelin

-The legend dates back to the Middle Ages, the earliest references describing a piper, dressed in multicolored ("pied") clothing, who was a rat catcher hired by the town to lure rats away with his magic pipe.
-When the citizens refuse to pay for this service as promised, he retaliates by using his instrument's magical power on their children, leading them away as he had the rats.
+The legend dates back to the Middle Ages.
+The earliest references describe a piper, dressed in multicoloured ("pied") clothing, who was a rat catcher hired by the town to lure rats away with his magic pipe.
+When the citizens refused to pay for this service as promised, he retaliated by using his instrument's magical power on their children, leading them away as he had the rats.
 This version of the story spread as folklore and has appeared in the writings of Johann Wolfgang von Goethe, the Brothers Grimm, and Robert Browning, among others.
 The phrase "pied piper" has become a metaphor for a person who attracts a following through charisma or false promises.

-There are many contradictory theories about the Pied Piper.
-Some suggest he was a symbol of hope to the people of Hamelin, which had been attacked by plague; he drove the rats from Hamelin, saving the people from the epidemic.
+There are various theories about the origin and symbolism of the Pied Piper.
+Some suggest he was a symbol of hope to the people of Hamelin, which had been subjected to plague; he drove the rats from Hamelin, saving the people from the epidemic.

-The earliest known record of the story originates from the town of Hamelin itself, depicted in a stained glass window created for the church of Hamelin, which dated to around 1300.
-Although the church was destroyed in 1660, several written accounts of the tale have survived.